Asian Football Confederation Logo PNG

 The new logo was the second major redesign since its inception.
 More than twenty years after the 2001 changes, the updated design reflects modern expectations, strengthening the connection with the audience and emphasizing the organization’s role in football development.

-The logo is based on the letters “AFC,” which are made in rich blue with a slight purple tint.
+The logo is based on the letters “AFC,” rendered in rich blue with a slight purple tint.
 Their smooth lines and curves resemble the movements of football players on the field, adding a sense of energy and dynamics.
-A golden gradient has been added to the tail of the lower part of the letter “A,” smoothly flowing into its crossbar, symbolizing the desire for new achievements.
+A golden gradient has been added to the tail of the lower part of the letter “A,” flowing smoothly into its crossbar, symbolizing a desire for new achievements.

 The color palette comprises blue, gold, and linen shades, creating a harmonious impression.
 Gradients add volume and allow the logo to look modern and versatile.

 The design is inspired by the idea of uniting Asia through football.
-The lines that form the letters “AFC” resemble a ribbon or thread, symbolizing the connection between the continent’s cultures and countries.
-The organization’s task is emphasized—to promote football development in the region and ensure its promotion in the international arena.
+The lines forming the letters “AFC” resemble a ribbon or thread, symbolizing the connection among the continent’s cultures and countries.
+The organization’s primary task is to promote football development in the region and to ensure its representation on the international stage.

 The update symbolizes the organization’s ambitions to strengthen Asian football’s position on the world stage.